 - Criminal Record Check: A clean criminal record from your home country or recent country of residence.

-- Completed Application Form: The completed D7 Visa application form with personal details, proof of payment and other information that may be required for the Portuguese consulate.
+Completed Application Form: The completed D7 Visa or D8 Visa application form with personal details, proof of payment, and other information that may be required for the Portuguese consulate.

-Comparing the D7 vs Digital Nomad Visa Application Process
+Application Process Compared for D7 vs Digital Nomad Visa

 D7 Visa application process